rageOS/rageOS/README.md

 # Installation

-Create a file in the bridge folder with the following content or add the missing lines:
+Create a settings.xml file in the bridge folder with the following content or add the missing lines:

 ```
 <?xml version="1.0"?>